BartMassey/advent-of-code-2016/day11/README.md

 First of all, the spec for this one is quite fiddly.
 The details of what constitutes a legal move / state are really hard to follow.
-I really ended up co-developing my understanding of the problem along with the solution, which is never a great idea.
-The worked example for this problem was absolutely necessary: without it I never would have got the code right.
+I ended up co-developing my understanding of the problem along with the solution, which is never a great idea.
+The worked example for this problem was absolutely
+necessary: without it I never would have got the code right.

 Secondly, doing an algorithm of any complexity with Rust is hard anyway.
-This was my first really serious tangle with the borrow checker: I got to clarify all the places where `clone()`, `copy()`, constructors and refs could make Rust OK with what I was doing.
+This was my first really serious tangle with the borrow checker: I got to clarify all the places where `clone()`, copying, constructors and refs could make Rust OK with what I was doing.

 Sets in Rust are the usual mess, or maybe a little more so.
 The two set types in `std::collections` are `HashSet` and `BTreeSet`.
 I started using the former, but at some point I needed a set of sets (gasp!) and unfortunately `HashSets` will not themselves hash.
 Why?
-I'm guessing because ordering and implementors not realizing that you can just exclusive-or the element hashes together.
+I'm guessing because ordering: implementors haven't realized that you can just exclusive-or the element hashes together.
 So `BTreeSet` it was.

 I wrote my usual algorithm for choosing all subsets of size less than or equal to *n* from a given set.
 It was quite